 #2 WP Super Cache – (+2 positions)

 Update: Since this list was originally posted, WP Super Cache has changed PHP caching to the “Recommended” option for caching.
-Also, as I originally suggested, they’ve also added an option to set the disk path.
-This can be used to cache to tmpfs (memory) if you are hosted on say a VPS or dedicated server.
-As such, I’ve moved this plugin up to the 2nd spot.
-Happy to see PHP now recommended over mod_rewrite/.htaccess!
+Happy to see that the PHP caching method is now recommended over mod_rewrite/.htaccess!

 Allows the use of PHP for caching instead of .htaccess, however like others it

 only offers to store cache to disk.
 Its interesting that while WP Super Cache has been downloaded one million more times than W3 Total Cache, it has HALF the number of WordPress support forum threads.
 Yes, it is a lot harder misconfigure this plugin and is faster than default WordPress no matter the setup you choose.
-If you are going to use mod_rewrite then make sure to move all the .htaccess lines into Apache’s config AND disable AllowOveride.
-Otherwise, I recommend to stick with PHP instead.
-It’s important to remember that WP Super Cache was first released over 6 years ago when PHP 5.2 and PHP 5.1 were the most popular versions of PHP… Yikes!!
-Since then, with each new version, PHP has significantly improved in performance (even more so now with PHP 7!) and the use of opcode caching has also grown in popularity.
-This is another reason why I recommend using PHP over mod_rewrite via .htaccess.
+If you are going to use mod_rewrite then make sure to move all the .htaccess lines into Apache’s config and disable AllowOveride.
+Otherwise, I recommend to stick with the PHP method instead.
+It’s important to remember that WP Super Cache was first released over 11 years ago when PHP 5.2 and PHP 5.1 were the most popular versions of PHP… Yikes!!
+Since then, with each new version, PHP has significantly improved in performance (even more so now with PHP 7!) and the use of opcode caching being enabled by default.

 — They’ve also added a disk cache location option (or tmpfs eg. /dev/shm)

-This is a smart, simple WordPress cache plugin.
-Its been around for a few years and yet unlike many others hasn’t fallen into the trap of becoming bloated, reinvented or abandoned (eg.
+This is a fast, simple WordPress cache plugin.
+Its been around for a number of years and yet unlike many others hasn’t fallen into the trap of becoming too bloated.

 — KISS principle.
 (Simple)

-If you are looking for a WordPress Cache Plugin that focuses mainly on Caching WordPress.
-Then go with Cachify.
-If you are looking for a WordPress Cache Plugin which offers additional performance features, then go with the time-tested king, WP Super Cache.
+If you are looking for a WordPress Cache Plugin that focuses mainly on Caching WordPress, go with Hyper Cache.
+If you are looking for a WordPress Cache Plugin which offers additional performance features, then go with the time-tested king WP Super Cache or pay for WP Rocket.
+No matter the choice, avoid using .htaccess cannot stress this enough (not an issue for those using Nginx instead of Apache).

-If this has been helpful, comments and questions are welcomed.
-This post touched on only a tiny fraction of WordPress performance.
-If you desire more WordPress and Web Server performance, speed and scalability, or would like to optimize the performance of other web applications such as Magento, Drupal, Joomla, etc. …Contact me here.
+If you find this post helpful, comments and questions are welcomed.
+If you are looking for more WordPress and web server performance and scalability, or would like to optimize the performance of other web applications such as Magento, Drupal, Joomla, etc. …send me a note.